 But let’s be honest: most diets are not about getting healthier.
 They are about losing weight, which we are told will automatically make us healthier.
 Unfortunately, this is not always true.

-I am not an isolated case; many of my clients arrive in my practice with some version of the same story.
+Many of my clients arrive in my practice with some version of the same story.
 Their diets may have started as an attempt to eat “healthy” (albeit focused completely on weight as the main measure of health) but they ended up in a never-ending cycle of restriction and binge-eating, feelings of shame around their bodies and failure to follow a diet, and often higher weights than they started at.
 They are also very confused about how to eat in a way that actually supports health and well-being without feeling deprived (which is why they have come to me).

 Let me tell you this: it isn’t that hard to have a balanced, nutritionally adequate diet when you feel relaxed around food.
 Behavior change can be challenging, but it is much less so when you see body shame for what it is and leave fatphobia behind.
 That is why dieting isn’t really about health – because diets involve intense shame around your current body and a desire to make it something it isn’t.